wp-plugins/events-manager-extended/readme.txt

 * Feature: you can now require that people need to be registered to wordpress in order to make a booking
 * Feature: next to "OR" for categories, you can now have "AND" as well: [events_list category=1,3] is for "OR", [events_list category=1+3] is for "AND"

 = 3.1.6 =
 * Bugfix: booking name/email fields were readonly, has been fixed

-= 3.1.7 =
+= 3.2.0 =
-* Bugfix: tablenav issue causing events list to dissapear in the admin interface using IE7
+* Bugfix: tablenav issue caused events list to dissapear in the admin interface using IE7
 * Bugfix: ajax fix for calendar (thanks to wsherliker)
-* Feature: status field for events: Public, Private, Draft
+* Feature: status field for events: Public, Private, Draft.
+Private events are only visible for logged in users, draft events are not visible from the front end.
 * Feature: permissions now being checked for creation/editing of events:
 	- a user with role "Editor" can do anything
 	- with role "Author" you can only add events or edit existing events for which you are the creator or the contact person
 	- with role "Contributor" you can only add events *in draft* or edit existing events for which you are the creator or the contact person
-* Renamed all dbem_* functions to eme_ functions
+* Renamed all dbem_* functions to eme_ functions, just not the DB tables yet (later).
+As a result there are some actions required:
+	- people using the API in their templates will need to change these to match the new naming convention (just rename "dbem_" to "eme_")
+	- people using their own CSS will need to change these as well ((just rename "dbem_" to "eme_")